Petrological study on pottery from Lower Nubia

 Previous work

 Both groups of pottery, which are examined in this brief pilot study, have already been identified by Adams during the 1980 rescue excavation in Qasr Ibrim, “with no other technical means than a normal hand-lens” (Adams ND, 4).
-In his preliminary report, Adams (ND, 4) suggests that in any future analysis of the pottery, fresh brakes will need to be produced and examined under a more powerful lens to verify the details of his original fabric descriptions.
+In his preliminary report, Adams (ND, 4) suggests that in any future analysis of the pottery, fresh breaks will need to be produced and examined under a more powerful lens to verify the details of his original fabric descriptions.

-Painted decoration is extremely rare, restricted to plain and repeated body stripes.
+Painted decoration is extremely rare, limited to plain, repeated body stripes.
 Relief decoration is common in some forms and totally absent in others.
 The natural colour of the sherds is dull orange-tan (Munsell signature 2.5YR 5/6), seen mainly on the interior walls of larger jars.
 Their wash is generally light red-orange (Munsell signatures 2.5YR 6/8, 5YR 6/6), while the interiors of some bowls have a dark cream wash (Munsell signatures 5YR 7/4, 5YR 7/3).
 Primary decoration is dull, dark, slightly purplish brown (Munsell signatures 10YR 4/1 and 10YR 3/1); secondary decoration is cream to dull pale yellow ochre (Munsell signatures 7.5YR 7/4, 7.5YR 8/6), occasionally in the form of plain wide bands covering the rim and the upper body (Adams ND, 44-8).

 The fine black ware assemblage from Qasr Ibrin is scarce, which is problematic.
-Adams (ND, 51-4) suggests that the great majority of these vessels were probably made by a single workshop as no geographical variation is noted.
+Adams (ND, 51-4) suggests that the great majority of these vessels were probably made by a single workshop, as no geographical variation is noted.
 Of course, the material is too scanty for an adequate description.
-Its production period could not be identified and its area of distribution is noted as exotic and certainly outside the Nile valley.
+Its production period could not be identified, and its distribution area is noted as exotic and certainly outside the Nile valley.
 Its period of importation in Qasr Ibrim is most likely the later Roman occupation period.
 Similar wares from northern Europe, which show partial relation with the fine black ware (e.g. ‘Belgic’, ‘Gallo-Belgic’ , ‘Rhenish’ and terra nigra), date in the 1st and 2nd century AD.
 From the Mediterranean area, there is only a single specimen from the Athenian Agora, which shows some degree of similarity (Adams ND, 51-4).

 Questions set in the current project

-This comparison targets three specific questions, which form the core of this pilot study: (1) What is the mineral composition of the clays used for the production of Aswan pink table ware (current category ARA) and fine black ware (current category BR)?
-(2) Could the sources of their clays be tied to specific geological areas and how far are they in relation to Qasr Ibrim?
+This comparison targets three specific questions, which form the core of this pilot study: (1) What is the mineral composition of the clays used for the production of Aswan pink tableware (current category ARA) and fine black ware (current category BR)?
+(2) Could the sources of their clays be tied to specific geological areas, and how far are they in relation to Qasr Ibrim?
 (3) How does the new information alter our current perspective on the production of both ware groups?

 Selected samples and descriptions